 GOLF- If you think that golfing is not a real activity, you may want to try 18 holes and then rethink your beliefs.
 Provided you skip the golf cart and the caddy, you will find golf offers many health benefits, including enhancing your bone health.

 WALKING- This timeless activity offers numerous benefits and is customizable for people of all age and fitness levels.
 It requires no unique skills or equipment, although fitness stores sell a wide variety of items designed to improve your walking experience.

 While pedometers, creative work out wear, and fancy phone apps are fun, comfortable clothing will suffice for most people.
 This guide will give you a thorough understanding of the pros and cons of the different types of walking shoes.
 If you have specific health limitations, it is a smart idea to plan for any issues which may come up unexpectedly.
-For example, glucose tablets and a bottle of water are a good idea if you have diabetes, a walking stick helps if you have balance issues, and sunscreen is a smart thing for all outdoor walkers.
+For example, a walking stick helps if you have balance issues and sunscreen is a smart thing for all outdoor walkers.

 For those who need extra incentive to get out and walk, promising to walk with a friend can help, and walking a dog is also a great motivation to go for a walk.
 Many people report that they feel safer with a canine walking companion.
 If you can not own a dog, try offering to walk a friend or neighbor’s pooch.